contentful/b2b-demo/README.md

 contentful space import --space-id={{SPACE_ID}} --environment-id=master --content-file=seed-content.json
 ```

-This creates fifteen Content Types, one Experience 'Landing Page', sixteen experience components, six experience elements, and eight experience patterns along with the content and assets used across twelve experiences (pages).
+This creates fourteen Content Types, one Experience 'Landing Page', sixteen experience components, six experience elements, and eight experience patterns along with the content and assets used across twelve experiences (pages).
 Additionally, this creates a services folder with service clients for both Contentful and SAP and a mocks folder with mock quotes, orders, tickets, and users data.
 Double check that preview is configured for the Landing page at the URL `http://localhost:3000/`

 ## Demo